 Many women are turned off by men who do the bare minimum when it comes to online dating conversations, to the point where she will abandon the conversation to engage with someone who actively shows an interest in learning more about her.

-Just like the challenge question in your bio, you should always ask entertaining questions that have fairly specific answers, so she can dash off a reply – no heavy time investment required.
+Just like the challenge question in your bio, you should always ask entertaining questions that have fairly specific answers.
+Then she can dash off a reply – no heavy time investment required.

 Some topics of conversation are almost universally attractive to women, like travel, food, and pets (if she has any).
 Skim through her photos, bio and Move Makers to find clues as to what she might be excited to talk about, and frame your questions accordingly.